MP5 FEATURES, SPECS, AND HISTORY

 Loading the rifle is as simple as inserting a loaded magazine and then manipulating the charging handle located on the top of the weapon.
 Hollywood loves showing its bad guys slapping home the cocking handle in dramatic fashion, but less sinister shooters can simply rotate the charging handle to load a round into the chamber.

-Several accessories are available for the MP5 including flash suppressors, rail systems, grenade launchers, .22-cal adaptors, and more.
+Several accessories are available for the MP5 including flash suppressors, rail systems, grenade launchers, .22-cal adapters, and more.